mbhall88/head_to_head_pipeline/docs/exclusion_reasons.md

 After the first round of baseline variant calling it appears as though the nanopore data for this sample does not match the Illumina.
 More information can be found [here][40].

-## R21408

-After the first round of baseline variant calling it appears as though the nanopore data for this sample does not match the Illumina.
-More information can be found [here][40].